dvob/rte/README.md

 ```

 This will go through all files in the directory, run them through Minijinja and put them under output.

+## Why
+There is already [Cookiecutter](https://github.com/cookiecutter/cookiecutter) for bootstrapping projects, why creating a new tool?
+I hadn't played with Rust for a long time and this was a good opportunity.
+Also I was looking for a solution to test Backstage software templates (see `rte --backstage`).

 ## Usage